-The College receives federal funds to provide on campus and off campus employment opportunities to a limited number of students with demonstrated need that are enrolled in at least six (6) credits and are progressing in their program of study.
+The College receives federal funds to provide on-campus and off-campus employment opportunities to a limited number of students with a demonstrated need that are enrolled in at least six (6) credits and are progressing in their program of study.
 Every attempt is made to place students in jobs that match their academic majors, skills or past experiences, and/or desired areas of employment.
 Students may work up to 20 hours per week while classes are in session and 29 hours per week when classes are not in session, but may never exceed 8 hours per day.
-Students work at $8.00 per hour and payment is made by the Human Resources office of the College on a bi-weekly basis.
+Students work at $9.50 per hour and payment is made by the Human Resources office of the College on a bi-weekly basis.
 Students are hired on a rolling basis.
 FWS is awarded until funds are exhausted.
 Students interested in FWS must complete the Thomas Nelson Community College Federal Work-Study Application.
 Students who are hired in FWS positions are required to complete a background check administered by our Human Resource Department.

 Federal Direct Loan Program (FDLP)

-The Federal Direct Loan Program (FDLP) provides eligible students with loans for the freshman and sophomore year.
+The Federal Direct Loan Program (FDLP) provides eligible students with loans for the freshman and sophomore years.
 Loans made under the Federal Direct Loan Program are low-interest, long-term loans.
 A student must be enrolled for at least six (6) credits and be in good academic standing.

-Students with financial need can obtain a subsidized Stafford Loan.
-This means the U.S. Department of Education will pay the interest charges on your behalf as long as you remain enrolled on at least a half-time basis (6 or more credits) and during a six-month period following enrollment (grace period).
+Students with financial need can obtain a subsidized (interest-free) Stafford Loan.
+This means the U.S. Department of Education will pay the interest charges on your behalf as long as you remain enrolled on at least a half-time basis (6 or more credits) and during a six-month period following enrollment (your grace period).
 At the end of the grace period, repayment of the loan must begin and interest begins to accrue to the student borrower.
 Repayment may extend up to ten (10) years but borrowers must make payments of at least $50 per month.
 Students who do not qualify for the need-based (subsidized) Stafford Loan can obtain an unsubsidized non-need-based loan.
 Unlike the subsidized loan, the student is responsible for the interest obligation while enrolled.
 The student, while enrolled on at least a half-time basis (6 or more credits), may pay interest only or have the interest capitalized (added to the principal).

-The Federal Direct Student Loan Application Process
+Learn About the Federal Direct Student Loan Program

-Thomas Nelson Community College (TNCC) participates exclusively in the Federal Direct Loan Program which includes Subsidized Student Loans, Unsubsidized Student Loans and Parent Loans.
+Thomas Nelson Community College (TNCC) participates exclusively in the Federal Direct Loan Program which includes Subsidized Student Loans, Unsubsidized Student Loans, and Parent Loans.
 The Federal Government is the lender in the Direct Student Loan Program.
 Students and parents interested in federal student and parent loans will be required to apply through the Direct Student Loan Program and complete a new master promissory note.

 - General Direct Loan Information